Sharaal/screeps.com/develop/README.md

 - attackHostile: Search and attack the closest hostile tower, creep, spawn or structure
   - next if there is no more hostile target

+- attackHostile: Search and attack the closest rampart/wall and attack it
+  - next if there is no rampart/wall or one is destroyed

 - buildConstructionSite: Search the closest construction site, move to and build it (if the creep stays on a harvest position of a source, it